This post may contain affiliate links. Please read our disclosure policy.

 Then, if you happen to find yourself in Britain, we’ve also included the best places to take tea in London as well as the most popular tea brands the British love.

 So nestle in with a warm cup of tea, perhaps a scone… or two, and explore the world of British afternoon tea.
 Cheerio!

-How to brew a perfect spot of tea:
+How to brew a perfect pot of tea:

-- Fill a tea kettle with cold water and bring to a boil.
+- Fill a tea kettle with cold water and bring it to a boil.

 - After the water has boiled, pour a small amount into your teapot.
 Swirl it around to heat your teapot and then discard the water.

 - Place loose leaf tea in the bottom of your teapot; 1 teaspoon per person plus one for the pot.